Insider Selling: Intellicheck Mobilisa (NASDAQ:IDN) CEO Sells 10,000 Shares of Stock

 Intellicheck Mobilisa Stock Performance

-Several hedge funds and other institutional investors have recently modified their holdings of IDN.
-AIGH Capital Management LLC bought a new stake in shares of Intellicheck Mobilisa during the fourth quarter valued at about $8,106,000.
-Essex Investment Management Co.
-LLC bought a new stake in shares of Intellicheck Mobilisa during the fourth quarter valued at about $2,150,000.
-Marshall Wace LLP bought a new stake in shares of Intellicheck Mobilisa during the second quarter valued at about $1,102,000.
-Jane Street Group LLC increased its position in shares of Intellicheck Mobilisa by 93.6% during the fourth quarter.
-Jane Street Group LLC now owns 275,986 shares of the company's stock valued at $1,844,000 after buying an additional 133,396 shares during the period.
-Finally, Two Sigma Investments LP increased its position in shares of Intellicheck Mobilisa by 144.8% during the third quarter.
-Two Sigma Investments LP now owns 181,281 shares of the company's stock valued at $943,000 after buying an additional 107,243 shares during the period.
-42.79% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Occudo Quantitative Strategies LP purchased a new stake in Intellicheck Mobilisa in the 2nd quarter worth about $65,000.
+Jump Financial LLC purchased a new stake in Intellicheck Mobilisa in the 2nd quarter worth about $66,000.
+PFG Investments LLC purchased a new stake in Intellicheck Mobilisa in the 4th quarter worth about $70,000.
+JPMorgan Chase & Co. raised its position in Intellicheck Mobilisa by 21,267.7% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 13,889 shares of the company's stock worth $75,000 after purchasing an additional 13,824 shares during the period.
+Finally, Tower Research Capital LLC TRC purchased a new stake in Intellicheck Mobilisa in the 2nd quarter worth about $79,000.
+42.79% of the stock is owned by hedge funds and other institutional investors.

-Several research firms have commented on IDN.
-Zacks Research raised shares of Intellicheck Mobilisa from a "hold" rating to a "strong-buy" rating in a report on Friday, April 10th.
-DA Davidson reaffirmed a "neutral" rating and set a $7.50 price objective on shares of Intellicheck Mobilisa in a report on Friday, March 20th.
-Wall Street Zen upgraded Intellicheck Mobilisa from a "hold" rating to a "buy" rating in a research report on Saturday, March 21st.
-Finally, Weiss Ratings reiterated a "hold (c)" rating on shares of Intellicheck Mobilisa in a research report on Monday, December 29th.
-One equities research analyst has rated the stock with a Strong Buy rating, three have given a Buy rating and two have assigned a Hold rating to the stock.
-According to data from MarketBeat.com, Intellicheck Mobilisa has a consensus rating of "Moderate Buy" and an average price target of $7.25.
+A number of research analysts recently commented on the stock.
+Wall Street Zen raised shares of Intellicheck Mobilisa from a "hold" rating to a "buy" rating in a report on Saturday, March 21st.
+Weiss Ratings reaffirmed a "hold (c)" rating on shares of Intellicheck Mobilisa in a report on Monday, December 29th.
+DA Davidson reaffirmed a "neutral" rating and issued a $7.50 price target on shares of Intellicheck Mobilisa in a report on Friday, March 20th.
+Finally, Zacks Research raised shares of Intellicheck Mobilisa from a "hold" rating to a "strong-buy" rating in a report on Friday, April 10th.
+One equities research analyst has rated the stock with a Strong Buy rating, three have assigned a Buy rating and two have assigned a Hold rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of "Moderate Buy" and a consensus target price of $7.25.

 (Get Free Report